 These junior advisers continue providing support even after graduation.
 As career advisers, they participate in job-hunting support events organized by the Career Support Center, in order to provide KSU students with job-hunting advice and support.
 At such events, they speak about their job-hunting experiences and what should be done during the students’ time at university.
 Also, from the viewpoint of working adults and members of companies, they explain how to prepare as workers and offer advice to individual students.

 Regarding internship programs as one of the most important elements of career education, KSU encourages students to actively participate in such programs.
-The Kyushu Sangyo University Internship, an original program at KSU, and a program organized by the Kyushu Internship Promotion Council draw many students every year, with the number of participants at 274 in FY 2013, 354 in FY 2014, 387 in FY 2015, 365 in FY 2016 and 399 in FY 2017 and 339 in FY 2018 and 284 in FY 2019 and 277 in FY 2020.
+The Kyushu Sangyo University Internship, an original program at KSU, and a program organized by the Kyushu Internship Promotion Council draw many students every year, with the number of participants at 274 in FY 2013, 354 in FY 2014, 387 in FY 2015, 365 in FY 2016, 399 in FY 2017 and 339 in FY 2018 and 284 in FY 2019 and 277 in FY 2020.

 *including the number of students who graduated in the first semester